green-coding-solutions/eco-ci-energy-estimation/README.md

 Follow the instructions below to integrate Eco-CI into your CI pipeline:

 ### Github:
-To use Eco-CI in your github workflow, call it with the relevant task name (start-measurement, get-measurement, or display-results).
+To use Eco-CI in your GitHub workflow, call it with the relevant task name (start-measurement, get-measurement, or display-results).
 Here is a sample workflow that runs some python tests with eco-ci integrated.

 ```yaml
 name: Daily Tests with Energy Measurement